MicrosoftDocs/cpp-docs/docs/cpp/tutorial-named-modules-cpp.md

 ---
-title: "Named modules tutorial in C++" ms.date: "12/10/2021" ms.topic: "tutorial"
+title: "Named modules tutorial in C++" ms.date: 02/10/2022 ms.topic: "tutorial"
 helpviewer_keywords: ["modules [C++]", "modules [C++], named modules tutorial"]
 description: Named modules in C++20 provide a modern alternative to header files.
 ---
 # Named modules tutorial (C++)

  This tutorial introduces the basics of creating C++20 modules.
 Modules are a new way to componentize C++ programs, replacing the venerable header file.
-You'll learn how modules are an improvement on header files and build an app that shows how to create and consume a module.
+You'll learn how modules are an improvement on header files.
+And, you'll build an app that shows how to create and consume a module.

 In this tutorial, you learn how to: